 (It is not necessary to include information that is in the Section 309 assessment and strategy documents in effect during the evaluation period or that is part of any program changes already submitted to OCRM.
 The evaluator has access to those documents.)

-Coastal Dependent Uses, Siting of Major Facilities, and Community Development (16 USC §1452 (2)(D)); and
+Section V: Coastal Dependent Uses, Siting of Major Facilities, and Community Development (16 USC §1452 (2)(D)); and

 Assistance to Support Planning, Conservation, and Management for Living Marine Resources, including Aquaculture Facilities (16 USC §1452 (2)(J)); and